4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 ### AccountConfiguration

-When an OS X (v10.11 and later) device is configured via DEP to enroll in an MDM server and the DEP profile has the `await_device_configuration` flag set to true, the `AccountConfiguration` command can be sent to the device to have it create the local administrator account (thereby skipping the page to create this account in Setup Assistant).
-This command can only be sent to an OS X device that is in the `AwaitingConfiguration` state.
+When a macOS (v10.11 and later) device is configured via DEP to enroll in an MDM server and the DEP profile has the `await_device_configuration` flag set to true, the `AccountConfiguration` command can be sent to the device to have it create the local administrator account (thereby skipping the page to create this account in Setup Assistant).
+This command can only be sent to a macOS device that is in the `AwaitingConfiguration` state.

 The `AccountConfiguration` command replaces the `SetupConfiguration` command, which is deprecated.
 While both commands remain supported, new software should use `AccountConfiguration`.